 They were approached by Depeche Mode to contribute to a Depeche Mode tribute album “For the Masses” that featured Apollo 440, Deftones, Dishwalla, Failure, God Lives Underwater, GusGus, Hooverphonic, Mark Van Hoen, Meat Beat Manifesto, Monster Magnet, Rabbit in the Moon, Self, The Cure, The Locust, The Smashing Pumpkins and of course Rammstein.

-The video itself cause a great deal of upset and outcry from the public and the music industry.
+The video itself caused a great deal of upset and outcry from the public and the music industry.

 Now, Rammstein have released an extensive interview from their archives via their offical YouTube channel today.
 The short film is a look into the story behind their controversial cover of Depeche Mode’s 1986 hit, Stripped.